Square and Stripe are two giant payment platforms with similar products, for very different businesses.

 Even with regards to the payment systems, there are big differences.
 Let’s start with the similarities between Square and Stripe:

 There are some slight differences in payout times.
 Square settles transactions in your bank account 1-2 days after each transaction.
 Stripe, however, takes up to two weeks to settle your first payment in your bank account.
 From here, Stripe will automatically settle every two days unless manually changed.
-Square also offers Instant Transfers for an additional 1% added to the transaction fee, where you receive the payout within a couple of hours in your bank account.

 Customer support

-Whereas Square support can only respond to customer queries on weekdays between 9am and 5pm, Stripe support boasts round-the-clock availability every day of the year.
+Whereas Square support only respond to customer queries on weekdays between 9am and 5pm, Stripe support boasts round-the-clock availability every day of the year.

-However, it doesn’t take much digging to find more complaints about Stripe than Square.
 For example, there’s no phone number for Stripe so you’re reliant on email, messaging chat or requesting a callback.
 Square has a phone number and email address for support queries.
-It’s important to note that Stripe has a significantly higher amount of reviews in Australia, and so it is easier to find more negative reviews than what users may read about Square.

 Both companies have complaints about slow responses and frozen accounts with funds inaccessible to their owners.
 Account holds happen on many payment platforms, but it appears that Stripe users experience them more in Australia compared with Square.

 Stripe has a good reputation when it comes to solving general queries, but anything more serious appears to be more difficult for the support team to resolve.
-This issue becomes amplified when considering Stripe’s lack of phone support.
-Square also gets some complaints about their support team, but many more reviews indicate happy users appreciative of the overall service and ease of use.
+This issue is amplified with Stripe’s lack of phone support.

 Our verdict